 How to Optimize Smartphone Glass Surface Friction

-Improving smartphone glass surface friction can enhance your device experience.
+Improving smartphone glass surface friction can significantly enhance your device experience.

 Keep the Screen Clean